-When a query requests a percentage of PDQ resources, the database server allocates the MAX_PDQPRIORITY percentage of the amount requested, as the following formula shows:
+When a query requests a percentage of PDQ resources, the database server allocates the MAX\PDQPRIORITY percentage of the amount requested, as the following formula shows:

-Resources allocated = PDQPRIORITY/100 MAX PDQPRIORITY/100
+Resources allocated = PDQPRIORITY/100 \ MAX\PDQPRIORITY/100

-For example, if a client uses the SET PDQPRIORITY 80 statement to request 80 percent of PDO resources, but MAX PDOPRIORITY is set to 50, the database server allocates only 40 percent of the resources (50 percent of the request) to the client.
+For example, if a client uses the SET PDQPRIORITY 80 statement to request 80 percent of PDQ resources, but MAX\PDQPRIORITY is set to 50, the database server allocates only 40 percent of the resources (50 percent of the request) to the client.

-For decision support and online transaction processing (OLTP), setting MAX_PDQPRIORITY allows the database server administrator to control the impact that individual decision-support queries have on concurrent OLTP performance.
-Reduce the value of MAX_PDQPRIORITY when you want to allocate more resources to OLTP processing.
-Increase the value of MAX_PDQPRIORITY when you want to allocate more resources to decisionsupport processing.
+For decision support and online transaction processing (OLTP), setting MAX\PDQPRIORITY allows the database server administrator to control the impact that individual decision-support queries have on concurrent OLTP performance.
+Reduce the value of MAX\PDQPRIORITY when you want to allocate more resources to OLTP processing.
+Increase the value of MAX\PDQPRIORITY when you want to allocate more resources to decision-support processing.

-For more information on how to control the use of PDQ resources, refer to "Allocating Resources for Parallel Database Queries" on page 12-12.
+For more information on how to control the use of PDQ resources, see "Allocating Resources for Parallel Database Queries" on page 12-7.